bootstrap responsive templates

 Open quantum systems, noise & error correction

-We are interested in studying Markovian master equations from first principles when open quantum systems are strongly driven.
+We are interested in studying non-Markovian master equations from first principles when open quantum systems are strongly driven.
 As quantum computers progress towards fault-tolerance, non-Markovian quantum processes arising from cleaner and more structured environments become important.
 We are also interested in bosonic codes in circuit QED systems and error correction with high-dimensional spins.
 Some of our representative research work are:

 Information backflow : arXiv:2501.09374